 Attach your manuscript as a word or pdf attachment.
 Please use the title of your micro-chapbook as your document name.

-The winner will receive $100 and publication of their micro-chapbook online at Harbor Review in the fall.
-All entrants will be notified about the status of their submission in the summer.
+The winner will receive $100 and publication of their micro-chapbook online at Harbor Review in the spring.
+All entrants will be notified about the status of their submission in the spring.